 - 2 tbsp castile soap (I use Dr. Bronners, but any castile soap will do)

 Put oils and soap in a quart size spray bottle.
 Fill bottle up with warm water and shake well.

 To use: Spray udder and teats with teat spray.
 Wipe off with a clean cloth until clean.
-Milk as usual and use the teat spray once again on the teats when milking is complete.
+Milk as usual (what’s your technique?) and use the teat spray once again on the teats when milking is complete.
 A drop of milk left on the teat could cause bacteria to enter into the udder, causing infection.

 I have been using this teat spray for 5 years now and have not had a case of mastitis nor any contaminated/bad milk in that time.